-Thank you for wanting to visit and play a part in the magic creation of the Happy House Farm.
-We are blessed you feel excited to contribute and we know you will just love your stay and you will gain so much from the experience.
+Thank you for wanting to visit and bring your group to the Happy House Organic Eco Farm.
+We are blessed you feel excited to join us.

 Here are some common questions we have been asked – do contact us if any of your questions are not answered here and we will reply fast.
-For further details email:
+For further details:

 What is the farm full address?

-Island of Luzon 6hrs North Manila, Barangay (Village) of Gumot 11km West of town of Rosario, follow the national Hwy to San Fernando In province of La Union
+Island of Luzon 6hrs North Manila, Barangay (Village) of Gumot 11km West of town of Rosario, follow the national Hwy to San Fernando.
+In the province of La Union

 - 100m before the VERY end of the road at Gumot Nagcularan